Ocotea porosa: Taxonomy and naming

 It is often placed in the related genus, Phoebe.
 It is commonly called imbuia, and is also known as Brazilian walnut, because its wood resembles that of some walnuts (to which it is not related).

 Portuguese common names (with variant spellings) include embuia, embúia, embuya, imbuia, imbúia, imbuya, canela-imbuia.

 Habitat

 The tree grows naturally in the subtropical montane Araucaria forests of southern Brazil, mostly in the states of Paraná and Santa Catarina (where it is the official state tree since 1973), and in smaller numbers in São Paulo and Rio Grande do Sul.
 The species may also occur in adjacent Argentina and/or Paraguay.

 In its native habitat it is a threatened species.

 Description

 The trees typically reach 40 m in height and 1.8 m in trunk diameter.

 The wood is very hard, measuring 3,684 lbf (16,390 N) on the Janka scale.
 The wood is also fragrant with hints of nutmeg and cinnamon (also a member of the Lauraceae).

 Uses

 The tree is a major commercial timber species in Brazil, used for high-end furniture, mostly as decorative veneers, and as flooring.

-The tree is also a popular horticultural tree in subtropical regions of the world.